Pxomox-Astronomy-Lab/proxmox-astronomy-lab/infrastructure/kubernetes/proj-k8sm01-rancher-rke2-master-node-01.md

 ### **1.1 Service Description**

 Proj-K8SM01 is the **primary Kubernetes control plane node** for the Proxmox Astronomy Lab, running **RKE2 on Ubuntu 24.04**.
-It provides **cluster orchestration, API management, and workload scheduling** for Kubernetes workloads across the lab’s research and production environments.
+It provides **cluster orchestration, API management, and workload scheduling** for Kubernetes workloads across the labâ€™s research and production environments.

 This node ensures **high availability, API reliability, and secure workload orchestration**, supporting **containerized applications, microservices, and automation workflows**.